Gil-ADDA/CE-LAB/README.md

 I configured a learning block using transfer learning for images.
 This fine-tunes a pre-trained image classification model on my dataset.

 ## 7. Model Training
 I trained the model using the processed images and learning block configuration with a batch size of 32 and 40 epochs.
 To address overfitting issues, I modified the Keras expert mode settings, setting the learning rate to 0.0015.
-I didn't use the auto-balance dataset or data augmentation options in this case.
+I didn't use the auto-balance dataset or data augmentation options in this case, as I was not aware of the need to add them manually in the Keras code at the time.
+Despite this, the model testing results showed an accuracy of 94.29%, indicating that the model is effective in identifying the wind spiral and wind barometer objects.
+However, it's important to consider using data augmentation and class balancing techniques in future projects, especially when working with a small dataset like mine.
+Data augmentation can help prevent overfitting by artificially increasing the size of the training dataset and adding diversity to the data.
+Class balancing can ensure that the model has equal representation of all classes, even when one class has significantly more samples than another.
 ![Transfer Learning Documentation](https://github.com/Gil-ADDA/CE-LAB/blob/78db88dd2031858951dd2e66a405a8f9987847d3/image/transfer%20learning%20documention%20.png)